epapathom/ukiyo-api/documentation/get_started.md

 ./ukiyo
 ```

 The service will be accessible in the **localhost** of the device and to port **3000**.
-The default stage that will be used to connect to AWS resources is the **dev** stage.
+The default stage that will be used to connect to the AWS resources is the **dev** stage.
 Therefore, in order to connect the API to the AWS resources, we also need to deploy the **dev** stage on AWS.

 ### AWS